Humza23/synthesis-tutor/README.md

 **Base-Ten Blocks React App**
 This React app provides an interactive learning experience for addition using base-ten blocks with 2-digit numbers.
-It introduces students to the concept of addition through a virtual playground, allowing them to manipulate base-ten blocks for a hands-on learning experience.
+It introduces students to the concept of place value as well as how to identify the correct place value digits in an number.
+Students are able to work within a virtual playground, allowing them to manipulate base-ten blocks for a hands-on learning experience.

 **Demo**
 You can try the app live here: https://synthesis-tutor-demo.netlify.app/